We are a friendly group of statistical consultants who help people create top-notch scientific research.

 AREAS OF EXPERTISE

-- Experimental and quasi-experimental design
+- Survey research and design

 Ella Puga has sixteen years of experience in public health epidemiology at the community and state level.
 She has wide expertise in statistics and analysis with public use data sets, including complex sample surveys like the Behavioral Risk Factor Surveillance System, Youth Risk Behavior Survey, as well as Census Bureau products like the Decennial Census and American Community Survey.
 She earned her Master in Public Health from the University of Michigan School of Public Health.
 Prior to Far Harbor, Ella worked in the Office of Health Affairs at the University of Texas System and the Center for Health Statistics at the Texas Department of State Health Services.